 Paws for Tales: Visit a local school with your CGC or Delta certified dog giving children a chance to read a book to non-judgmental, supportive listener (your dog)!

 How to Get Started

 We have changed our start-up/orientation process for new volunteers.
 We will now be accepting new volunteers based on what shifts are available.
 We will no longer be holding large volunteer orientations.
-The first step is to complete our new online volunteer application.
+If one of our open postions/shifts works in your schedule then the first step is to complete our new online volunteer application.

 If you have any questions, please contact Becky Wyatt, volunteer program manager, at (630) 420-8989 x113 or via email.